ci-labo-omu/MoFGBMLPy/README.md

 - Pymoo is not yet compatible with numpy 2.0.0, so we use the previous version instead
 - Profiler for Cython only works for Python<3.12
+- If the code is modified, you need to run again `python setup.py build_ext --inplace` to compile it

 ## Usage